220111/glide-support-engineer-interview/documentation.md

 - **Description**: "International phone numbers aren't properly validated.
 The system accepts any string of numbers."
 - **Impact**: Unable to contact customers for important notifications

+> Only basic regex validation is being done on phone number

+> Solution: Include libphonenumber-js to verify phone numbers are real US numbers.

+> Extra information needed: This ticket seems like it might be asking to use an international phone number but it requires a US address.
+Desired functionality should be verified here before allowing international numbers.

 **Ticket VAL-209: Amount Input Issues**

 - **Reporter**: Robert Lee